chef/chef/DOC_CHANGES.md

 Description of the required change.
 -->

+### Chef Client and Knife `--no-listen` Flag and `listen` Config Option

+Chef Client and Knife have a `--no-listen` CLI option.
+It is only relevant when using local mode (`-z`).
+When this flag is given, Chef Zero does not bind to a port on localhost.
+The same behavior can be activated by setting `listen false` in the relevant config file.

 ### Chef Client, Solo, and Apply `--minimal-ohai` Flag

 Chef Client, Solo, and Apply all implement a `--minimal-ohai` flag.
 When